 Your registration fee includes the meals indicated in the rider manual, camping tours like MUP and Shoreline West, usually breakfast and dinner, except on layover days, daily SAG stops with hydration and nutrition during each day’s ride, trusty baggage transport, friendly course support that includes a marked route, cue sheet, SAG vans, mechanic on course and at base camp, transport to medical assistance if needed, an idyllic overnight site that includes camping, showers, restrooms, occasional beer garden and entertainment, food vendors, bike mechanics and massage tent.

 Best of all, tour proceeds go directly to help make bicycling better through our advocacy work at the state capitol, children’s helmet program, support local bike co-ops and events across the state.

 What is the ‘processing fee’ included in my registration cost?

 This is the fee charged by the credit card companies and registration provider to process your registration and payment.
 Historically, League of Michigan Bicyclists has covered a portion of this fee for our participants.
-Unfortunately, due to increased transaction fees across all our events, we can no longer incur this expense without considerably raising our event registration and product fees.
-Processing fees incurred at the time of purchase are non-refundable.
+Unfortunately, due to cost increases across all our events, we can no longer incur this expense.
+Processing fees are non-refundable.
 You can avoid paying this fee by registering online and choosing the Pay Later checkbox.
 This will save your registration information and allow you to mail a check to our office.
 Your registration is not valid until we receive the check.

 Does my registration fee include cancellation/trip insurance?